Skip to content

 WORKDIR /app

-# Install system dependencies required for lxml and zeep
+# Install system dependencies if needed (e.g. for lxml used by zeep)

 RUN apt-get update && apt-get install -y \